RobinHerbots/Inputmask/README_numeric.md

 Define the step the ctrl-up & ctrl-down must take.
 Default: 1

+### inputType
+Specify that values which are set are in textform (radix point  is same as in the options) or in numberform (radixpoint = .)

+Default: "text"

+text: radixpoint should be the same as in the options
+number: radixpoint should be a . as the default for a number in js

 ### unmaskAsNumber
 Make unmasking returning a number instead of a string.
 Default: false